A to Z’s of Early Childhood

 - Center Members Collaborate with FSU and the Early Steps State Office on Professional Development for Providers

-With the help of Early Steps, UF and FSU are collaborating on professional development at three centers in Florida.
+With the help of Early Steps, UF and FSU are collaborating on professional development at 15 centers in Florida.

 - SWAG Honors Co-Founder Joan Canton

-In February of 2020, SWAG and the CHILD Center dedicated the new playground to Joan Canton, who is a great example of a collaborator who works toward collective impact in her community.
+In February of 2020, SWAG and the CHILD Center dedicated the new playground to Joan Canton, who was a great example of a collaborator who works toward collective impact in her community.

 - Strive Together